 1. Introducing Software Development Metrics

-As the name implies, software metrics is all about measuring the characteristics of software.
-Today more and more development companies are found relying on these KPIs to analyse not just the software quality but also what is the software development team performance whether it is progressing or lagging behind.
+As the name implies, software metrics are all about measuring the characteristics of software.
+Today more and more development companies are found relying on these KPIs to analyze not just the software quality but also what is the software development team performance whether it is progressing or lagging behind.

-As the matter of fact, all software-quality metrics are useful, worthy but none of them matters intrinsically.
+As the matter of fact, all software-quality metrics are useful and worthy but none of them matters intrinsically.
 Are you Confused?
-You see, now many of you have this misconception that traditional source-code metrics is something that enhances consistency while producing quality software.
+You see, now many of you have this misconception that traditional source-code metrics are something that enhances consistency while producing quality software.
 Whereas in reality, it has nothing to do with that and is more dependent on the overall procedure and production environment.
 And it is equivalently proportional to the value you deliver.
-Additionally, it helps project managers to gain a better understanding of software performance, quality, software team productivity and efficiency.
+Additionally, it helps project managers to gain a better understanding of software performance, quality, software team productivity, and efficiency.
+There are various software development tools as well for this.

 Therefore before picking up the right metrics for business success, it is crucial for one to think considerably and support specific business goals.